European System of Financial Supervision (ESFS)

 Background and objectives

 The financial sector is subject to a strict regulatory and supervisory framework designed to promote financial stability and protect the customers of financial services.
 EU regulations set out the rules and standards by which financial institutions must abide.
 Supervision is a process of oversight designed to ensure that financial institutions apply those rules and standards properly.
 Among other issues, the 2007-08 global financial crisis laid bare the need to improve and strengthen the European regulatory and supervisory architecture.
-As a result, the EU carried out a number of reforms to overhaul the way in which the EU financial sector is regulated and supervised.
-Following the recommendations of the report by the de Larosière expert group on strengthening the European supervisory arrangements, the ESFS was introduced in 2010 and became operational on 1 January 2011.
+Following the recommendations of the report by the de Larosière expert group on strengthening the European supervisory arrangements, the European System of Financial Supervision (ESFS) was introduced in 2010 and became operational on 1 January 2011.
 The ESFS consists of the European Systemic Risk Board (ESRB), the three European supervisory authorities (ESAs) – namely the European Banking Authority (EBA), the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA) – the Joint Committee of the ESAs, and the national supervisors.

 The ESFS is a system that combines micro- and macro-prudential supervision.
-The main objective of micro-prudential supervision is to reduce the probability and limit the impact of the failure of individual financial institutions, thereby protecting the customers of those institutions.
-The health and soundness of individual financial institutions can also have repercussions for other institutions due to the risk of contagion.
+The main objective of micro-prudential supervision is to reduce the probability and limit the impact of the failure of individual financial institutions.
 Macro-prudential supervision is concerned with the exposure of the financial system as a whole to common risks, and aims to limit its distress in order to protect the overall economy from significant losses in real output.

 The 2007-08 global financial crisis demonstrated how the EU’s pre-crisis supervisory architecture placed too much emphasis on the supervision of individual financial institutions and too little on the macro-prudential aspects.
-A bespoke body – the ESRB – was therefore established, and was handed responsibility for the macro-prudential oversight of the EU financial system and the prevention and mitigation of systemic risk.
+The ESRB was therefore established, and was handed responsibility for the macro-prudential oversight of the EU financial system and the prevention and mitigation of systemic risk.
 Micro-prudential oversight is performed by the EBA, ESMA and the EIOPA in each of the relevant sectors of financial services – banking, capital markets and insurance.
 The three micro-prudential authorities work together on cross-sectoral and horizontal issues in the Joint Committee.

 Framework